pcruiher08/LedBinaryTweeter/README.md

 ```
 The complete circuit contains 10 different Shift Register Outupts, meaning that there's a total current consumption of 73.8490 mA by the LEDs in the circuit.
 ```

+## Concluding

+I liked this project because it helped me improve my skills joining concept between areas.
+I mixed electronics with programming which makes me be a better Engineer.
+I hope that I can keep improving with the help of interesting projects such as this one.